This glossary provides a definition and some explanation of commonly used evidence-based medicine terms.

 A study design that involves surveying a population about exposure, or condition, or both, at one point in time.
 It can be used for assessing the prevalence of a condition in the population.

-Cross-sectional studies should never be used for assessing causality of a treatment.
+Cross-sectional studies should never be used for assessing the causality of a treatment.

 Crude summation of the raw data with no weighting.
 This is distinct from meta-analysis.